Search-Based Software Engineering and AI Foundation Models: Current Landscape and Future Roadmap: SBSE for FMs

-LLM-based fault localization and reproduction techniques generate fault reports, which are subsequently used for tasks such as debugging, program repair, and test evolution.
-Given that the SBSE literature has well-established techniques for software maintenance and evolution, we argue that these techniques can be leveraged to enhance the process.
+\paragraph{Search-based Debugging, Repair, and Evolution of FMs-Generated Artifacts.} LLM-based fault localization and reproduction techniques generate fault reports, which are subsequently used for tasks such as debugging, program repair, and test evolution.
+Given that SBSE literature has well-established techniques for software maintenance and evolution, we argue that these techniques can be applied using SBSE strengths \fullref{SB-S1} and \fullref{SB-S2} to enhance the process.
 For instance, search-based program repair techniques can be adapted to improve code as a next step after fault localization by LLMs.
-Moreover, once the code has been improved, another direction involves using SBSE to evolve tests based on the fault information.
+Moreover, once the code has been improved, another direction involves using SBSE (with \fullref{SB-S3}) to evolve tests based on the fault information.